mongodb/js-bson/README.md

 This BSON parser is primarily meant for usage with the `mongodb` node.js driver.
 However thanks to such wonderful tools at `onejs` we are able to package up a BSON parser that will work in the browser aswell.
 The current build is located in the `browser_build/bson.js` file.

-A simple example on how to use it
+A simple example of how to use it in the browser:

     <head>
       <script src="https://raw.github.com/mongodb/js-bson/master/browser_build/bson.js">